shebuel-oss/Diverse-Open-Source-Experience/README.md

 # Diverse-Open-Source-Experience (DOSE)
-Creating a repo to curate and share the experiences of first-time open-source contributors.
+Curated stories and experiences of first-time open-source contributors.